David Silva: A man who deserves a Zizou-style portrait more than most

 At Bloomfield Road, Silva set up Carlos Tevez’s opener and scored a stylish third himself.
 City ended that season in the Champions League places for the first time, and the rest is history.

-More than seven years on, City are still swatting away their opponents, and Silva is still making that difference.
+A decade later, City were still swatting away their opponents, and Silva was still making that difference.

-Silva has never been the most prolific in front of goal, hitting double figures in the league just once in his career, yet every time he finds the net it feels as though there was never any doubt that he would convert.
+Silva was never the most prolific in front of goal, hitting double figures in the league just once in his career, yet every time he found the net it feels as though there was never any doubt that he would convert.

 The Blackpool goal is a perfect example, with Silva conducting the opposition defenders long enough to find space.
 He twists and turns while carrying the ball barely five yards, in more or less a straight line, an economy of movement which looks even more impressive in the face of the Blackpool defenders’ own journey.